VinuraY/event-manager/README.md

    > There is another option called "Check the current database".
 It is useful to check how many users are in the database.

+## How to use this tool?

+   > You have to download several python libraries before using this tool.

+      pip install sqlite3
+      pip install pyzbar
+      pip install termcolor
+      pip install opencv-python
+      pip install qrcode

+   > After that just simply execute this main.py file.

+      python main.py